ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-04-26-you-dont-need-to-be-a-senior-to-contribute-to-open-source-projects.md

 Read through the issue descriptions carefully and choose one that aligns with your skills, interests, and availability.
 Consider factors such as the complexity of the task, the technologies involved, and your level of expertise.

-Don't be afraid to ask questions or seek clarification if you're unsure about anything.
+Don't hesitate to ask questions or seek clarification if you're unsure about something.
 Project maintainers and other contributors are usually happy to help newcomers get started.

 What's next?
-Make a pull request (PR)?
-Be kind and request the permission to you solve the issue before to start - this should be interesting.
+Make a PR (pull request)?
+Be kind and request the permission to you solve the issue before to start - this should be interesting, and I'll explain why right below.

 ## Requesting permission
 After you've found an issue you'd like to work on, the next step is to request permission to work on it.
 If the issue is not assigned to anyone, you can usually volunteer to take it.